 For authors using EndNote, Discover Publishing Group provides an output style that supports the formatting of in-text citations and reference list.
 EndNote style (zip, 3 kB)

-(Figures created in MS Excel can be sent in Excel /MS Word/ PowerPoint with imbedded data for easy reproduction by production department.
+(Figures created in MS Excel can be sent in Excel /MS Word/ PowerPoint with embedded data for easy reproduction by typesetting team.
 Or follow the instructions given below)

 Electronic Figure Submission